 We went back to Sukhothai Legendha Hotel at around 6plus pm and had our dinner at the restaurant.
 I ordered some traditional local dish to go along with white rice and of course not forgetting the fresh coconut juice to chill down the heat.
 We also had some local beer.

 We chose to go back to the Sukhothai Legendha hotel to have our dinner because we were told there will be some traditional Thai performance at around 7 pm in the hotel restaurant.
-Actually there were quite a fair bit of restaurants or eatery near the historical park but I noticed there were too many people and it was kind of crowded.
-We prefer some privacy so we went back to hotel to have our dinner.
+Actually, there was quite a fair bit of restaurants or eatery near the historical park but I noticed there were too many people and it was kind of crowded.
+We prefer some privacy so we went back to the hotel to have our dinner.
 The restaurant is an open area and luckily I had sprayed some moisy repellent so I was not being attacked.
-There were quite a fair bit of annoying moisy attacking the other people who dine in the restaurant.
+There was quite a fair bit of annoying moisy attacking the other people who dine in the restaurant.

 The three Thai guys were playing the Thai traditional music instrument.
-It not very interesting but it definitely add in some Thai atmosphere.
-I could feel that I was really eating in Thai restaurant in Thailand.
+It not very interesting but it definitely adds in some Thai atmosphere.
+I could feel that I was really eating in a Thai restaurant in Thailand.

-Dinner end at 8pm + and we had a early rest that night.
-Walking in the hotel room is bit noisy because of the wooden floor and the lights is the room were gloomy.
+Dinner ends at 8 pm + and we had an early rest that night.
+Walking in the hotel room is a bit noisy because of the wooden floor and the lights are the room was gloomy.
 Other than that, I was perfectly happy with this hotel.

 Day 2 – summary itinerary